 As a final option, you can fax requested documentation to your local TAS office listed on our website.
 Even if the case won’t be worked in that office it will be transferred to the correct TAS office.
 However, it is important to understand taking this course may delay a resolution of your issue and will take additional time to re-route to the assigned case advocate.

 TAS is currently experiencing a high volume of requests for assistance due to COVID-19 effects on IRS tax return processing abilities.
 As a result, you may experience lengthy wait times while trying to connect with an advocate or while waiting for a return call.
-We ask for your patience as it may take up to four weeks before we will be able to return your call or reply to your request.
+We ask for your patience as it may take up to two weeks before we will be able to return your call or reply to your request.
 We apologize for these delays and are taking steps to reduce hold and response times to better assist you.

 Find additional information on how to report scams here.